PeterOlaleru/function-prediction/docs/RUNBOOK_CHECKPOINTS.md

 This is usually an input-mount/versioning issue:
 - If Kaggle has your checkpoint dataset attached as an **input**, it will only see the version available at notebook start; restart the Kaggle session to pick up the latest.
-- If you want to always pull the latest without restarting, don’t attach the dataset as an input and let `STORE.pull()` download via the Kaggle API (requires internet + `KAGGLE_API_TOKEN`).
+- If you want to always pull the latest without restarting, don’t attach the dataset as an input and let `STORE.pull()` download via the Kaggle API (requires internet + Kaggle creds).